roumenguha/cse237crtd/docs/project1.rst

 * **Question 1 - Variable Bitwidths:** It is possible to specify a very precise data type for each variable in your design.
 The number of different data types is extensive: floating point, integer, fixed point, all with varying bitwidths and options.
 The data type provides a tradeoff between accuracy, resource usage, and performance.

-  Change the bitwidth of the variables inside the function.
+  Change the bitwidth of the variables inside the function body (Don't change the bitwidth of the parameters).
 How does the bitwidth affect the performance?
 How does it affect the resource usage?
 What is the minimum data size that you can use without losing accuracy (i.e., your results still match the golden output)?

 * **Question 2 - Pipelining:** Pipelining increases the throughput typically at the cost of additional resources.
 The initiation interval (II) is an important design parameter that changes the performance and resource usage.